magmai-ai/magmai-doc/_docs/templates/CLIP Text Encode (Prompt).md

 ### ```text```

-The node includes a text box for entering prompts.
+The node includes a text box for entering ```text``` prompts.
 Detailed descriptions can refine the generated image to better match your expectations.
 Multiple descriptions can be input, separated by commas, for a more precise outcome.

 |     Prompts     | Result                  |
 | :---------:| :-------------:|